Formula 1: Hamilton wins home British GP for eighth time

 It gave him 11 laps to chase down leader Charles Leclerc in a Ferrari and Hamilton made the pass for the win with just two laps to go - and on the same corner where he had tangled with Verstappen.
 The British driver was cheered on to his eighth career victory at Silverstone by the passionate home fans, who also gave him a standing ovation.

-Hamilton, who then drove a victory lap brandishing the British flag, cut the gap to Verstappen in the drivers' championship from 33 points to seven.
+Hamilton, who then drove a victory lap brandishing the British flag, ended Red Bull's streak of five straight victories to cut Verstappen's lead in the championship to eight points.

 “What a great job guys.
 Thank you so much for continuing to push this year, I am so inspired by you guys.
 There’s a long way to go but I believe in you guys,” Hamilton said after the race.